Euro S50 Single Vanos

 Install and then remove intake cylinder outboard cover.

-Install cover 6 mounting bolts (4mm hex bit socket 3/8″).
+Install the cover’s 6 mounting bolts using a 4mm hex bit socket with a 3/8″ drive.

-Tighten bolts evenly in multiple passes.
+Tighten the bolts evenly in multiple passes.

-Remove cover 6 mounting bolts (4mm hex bit socket 3/8″).
+Remove the cover’s 6 mounting bolts using a 4mm hex bit socket with a 3/8″ drive.

-Remove cylinder cover.
+Remove the cylinder cover.

 Remove intake cylinder inboard cover sealing O-ring.